shawly/docker-templates/teamspeak/README.md

 #### It's still not working

-Consult [the manual](https://portainer.readthedocs.io/en/stable/) first and the [FAQ](https://portainer.readthedocs.io/en/stable/faq.html).
+Consult [the forums](https://forum.teamspeak.com/forums/100-Server-Support) first or contact [the support](https://teamspeak.com/en/more/contact/).

 If you **made sure** the issue is related to my compose files, create an issue.